ogty/proprietary-commands/UnusedModuleExtractor/README.md

 ```
 -d, --double: using double quotes
+-c, --confirm: Turn on confirmation to delete files
 -s, --single: using single quotes
 -o, --output <file-name>: output to file
 -e, --exclude '<file-name> ...': exclude the files